-I use this instructions (third variation - ruby API) https://sloboda-studio.com/blog/how-to-integrate-react-with-ruby-on-rails/ for integration react front part to a back on ruby.
+I use this instructions (third variation - ruby API) How to Integrate React with Ruby on Rails for integration react front part to a back on ruby.

 Inside the application folder, you need to create the client folder and React interface by using the